 While this guide focuses on repairs, it is worth noting that you can seal entire surfaces like concrete floors to protect them and make them easier to clean.

 The name of the right product for your project might not contain the word “concrete.”
-If you are looking for a product you can use for other projects as well, check out Loctite PL Heavy Duty Sealant.
+If you are looking for a concrete caulk that can be used for additional projects, check out Loctite PL Heavy Duty Sealant.

-- Wear gloves to protect your skin; the sealant may cause temporary stains.
+- Wear gloves to protect your skin; concrete sealant may cause temporary stains.